Mahnaz-karimi/machine-learning-first/README.md

 jupyter notebook

+##

-in python
+in python or in terminale

+pip3 install <programs name>

+## To read CSV

-pip3 install ...
+install Opennyxl wit : pip3 install opennyxl

 ### to work with numbers

 import numpy